nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-19-tfs-2012-3-issue-scheduled-backups-gives-a-tf400998/index.md

 ---
 title: TFS 2012.3 Issue - Scheduled Backups gives a TF400998 when reconfigured
+description: "Resolve the TF400998 error in TFS 2012.3 when reconfiguring Scheduled Backups after migration.
+Discover solutions to streamline your backup process!"
 date: 2013-06-19
 creator: Martin Hinshelwood
 id: "9904"